 Regular updates keeps Google Penguin relevant.
 Its purpose is to combat spam and sites trying to cheat Google’s SEO ranking system.

 Google Penguin specialises in detecting bad links.
 Unethical SEO techniques will negatively effect your website and push you lower in Google’s SEO rankings.

 However, a number of sources at Google have said that sites affected by Google Penguin just need to start building good links to recover their lost SEO standing.
 The newest iteration of Google Penguin is less harsh than previous versions and now only affects the ranking of the single, faulty url in question, rather than the ranking of an entire site.

 What is Google Panda?

 Google Panda is another SEO tool that nobly fights against SEO corruption and spam, like “content farms” that use unethical methods to get their results at the top.
-Google Panda works to ensure that low quality pages are given less of an SEO boost than those that are of higher quality.
+With Google Panda low quality pages are given less of an SEO boost and high quality pages come first.
 The update reportedly resulted in a rise in social media and news sites and it was a blow to sites containing a lot of advertising.